DevStonks/selfsolver-backend/README.md

 Use `poetry run flask generate-secret` to generate entropic enough secrets. (see `.env.example`) Finally, run `poetry run flask run` to run the app.

+## How to run tests

+Run `poetry run pytest --cov` to run all the tests and see a basic coverage report.
+Make sure the `TEST_DATABASE_URL` environment variable is set correctly.

 ## How to set up the database

 Run `poetry run flask database setup`.